-X-Ray Fluorescence ("XRF") sorting tests are being undertaken by Rados International at their test facility in Pretoria, South Africa (Figure 4).
+X-Ray Fluorescence ("XRF") sorting tests have been completed by Rados International at their test facility in Pretoria, South Africa (Figure 4).
 Mineralization at Lofdal is amenable to XRF sorting by analyzing for yttrium which is directly related to the concentration of the heavy rare earth mineral xenotime.
 Detailed calibration tests were carried out using 500 individual rock particles from Area 4 to determine the relationship between concentrations of yttrium as determined from a handheld XRF analyzer and the Rados XRF analyzer (Figure 4).
 Data was used to develop a final algorithm that will determine the efficiency of the technology to eliminate waste from run-of-mine ("ROM") prior to milling and to further upgrade the ROM by sorting at specific cut-off grades.

-Results are pending from a number of tests runs conducted on 2.7 tonnes of the representative sample from Area 4.
 Tests were carried out on three separate size fractions from 20 mm to 150 mm to determine the optimum size fraction for sorting.
+Final reports are pending but preliminary discussions with Rados indicate that the sorting technology can provide significant upgrades to the ROM.
 These results will be used to determine the efficiencies of the sorting technology and to select the optimum particle size range for sorting based on outcomes for mass balance, grade and recoveries.